The Moduli Space of Harnack Curves in Toric Surfaces: Preliminaries

-If $f$ has Newton polygon $\Delta$, then for any vertex $v$ of $\Delta$ there is always a component of order $v$.
-It is unbounded and contains a translation of $-\cone(u_i,u_{i+1})$, where $u_i$ and $u_{i+1}$ are the inner normal vectors of the two edges $\Gamma_i$ and $\Gamma_{i+1}$ incident to $v$.
-Components of order in the relative interior of a side $\Gamma_i$ are also unbounded and contain a translation of $-\cone(u_i)$.
-The components whose order is in the interior of $\Delta$ are bounded.
-All of this implies that the parts of the amoeba extending to infinity, called the \emph{tentacles}, are asymptotically orthogonal to the sides of $\Delta$ and there are at most $d_i$ tentacles orthogonal to $\Gamma_i$.
-In the case of a Harnack curves there are \emph{exactly} $d_i$ of them.
+To better understand amoebas, we review some facts about their behaviour, see \cite[Section 6.1]{gelfand2008discriminants}.
+The component $\comp_v$ is bounded if and only if $v$ is in the interior of $\Delta$.
+For each vertex $v$ of $\Delta$, $\comp_v$ exists and contains a translation of $-\cone(u_i,u_{i+1})$ where $u_i$ and $u_{i+1}$ are the inner normal vectors of the edges adjacent to $v$.
+If $v$ is a lattice point in the relative interior of an edge $\Gamma_i$, $\comp_v$ is only unbounded in the direction $-u_i$.
+Parts of the amoeba extend to infinity in between the unbounded components of $\RR^2 \setminus \AAA$, in direction $u_i$ for some $i$.
+These are called the \emph{tentacles} of the amoeba.
 Figure \ref{fig_amoeba} serves as an illustration of how typical amoebas of Harnack curves look like.

-The \emph{spine} of an amoeba is a polyhedral complex in $\RR^2$ defined as follows.
-As established above, the Ronkin function $R_f$ is locally an affine linear function in each connected component of $\RR \setminus \AAA$.
-For any $v \in \Delta_M$ such that there is a connected component of $\RR \setminus \AAA$ of order $v$, let $F_v: \RR^2 \rightarrow \RR$ be the affine linear function that agrees with $R_f$ in that component.
-In the case of Harnack curves, if there is not a connected component of order $v$ then there is a point $x_v\in \AAA$, which is the image of an isolated double point under $\Log$, such that that $\nabla R_f(x_v) = v$.
-For such $v$ we define $F_v$ to be the affine linear function that is tangent to $R_f$ at $x_v$.
-In particular, for a Harnack curve we have a $F_v$ for each $v\in \Delta_M$.
+For each $v \in \Delta_M$ such that $\comp_v$ exists, let $F_v: \RR^2 \rightarrow \RR$ be the affine linear function that coincides with $R_f$ in $\comp_v$.
+The \emph{spine} of a curve $C$ as defined in \cite{passare2004amoebas} is the corner locus of $\max F_v$ where $\max$ is taken over all $\comp_v$ that exist.
+Notice that scaling $f$ by a a constant only changes $R_f$ by an additive constant constant, so the spine of $C$ is well defined.